ArchipelProject/Archipel/ArchipelAgent/README.md

 # License

 Archipel is distributed under AGPL v3.
-See the LICENSE file
+See the LICENSE files in eggs